 There are a few ways you can have a healthy and happier period.

-If you’re battling with period pains, yoga is a great way to alleviate any cramps or back pain.
+If you’re battling period pain, yoga is a great way to alleviate any cramps or back pain.
 Additionally, yoga can help to regulate emotions and it can be a great way to ease any PMS-related mood swings.

 2. Eat the right foods